Contents

 Durability

-The durability of your golf ball will be determined by the construction and type of outer layer.
-Select the ball that will provide you with the characteristics you require and last for several rounds.
-It can become extremely expensive if you have to replace a ball every 9 holes.
+The construction and type of outer layer will determine the durability of your golf ball.
+Select the ball that will provide the required characteristics and last several rounds.
+It can become extremely expensive if you replace a ball every 9 holes.

 Every strike creates some sort of wear on the golf ball, especially when a lot of spin is imparted.
 These marks add up over a round and reduce the effectiveness of the golf ball.
 The continuous compressing and retracting of the ball impact on the shape, causing the ball to move differently from what it was designed to do.